Imagine being able to hand over client cases at the end of a shift, knowing that all the information is at your fingertips.

 “It’s all right there – one source of truth,” says Christine Jerrett, Senior Manager, Clinical Informatics, CST.

-When the new clinical information system is in place, clinical staff will use electronic clinical documentation, or charting, to record a patient's status and problems at the point of care, and to communicate these to other care providers.
+Once the CST Cerner clinical information system is in place at a site, clinical staff will use electronic clinical documentation, or charting, to record a patient's status and problems at the point of care, and to communicate these to other care providers.

 “Electronic documentation helps with standardization and accessibility,” explains Christine.
 “For example, right now, if a physiotherapist documents a note about a patient’s pain, it’s in a separate section of the chart from other notes, where nurses and other care providers may not see it.
 The clinical documentation team is striving to facilitate interdisciplinary documentation, so that health care providers can share information, and it isn’t housed in siloes – it’s readily visible to all clinicians.”